 Panda Security VPN Review: Quick Expert Summary

-Panda Dome VPN is also bundled with Panda Dome Antivirus plans — the cheaper antivirus plans include the free VPN, while the most expensive antivirus plan includes the paid VPN.
-However, if you’re looking for the best antivirus with a VPN, I recommend TotalAV because its VPN service and antivirus are significantly better.
+Panda Dome VPN has a bare-bones free plan and monthly and yearly plans.
+It also comes bundled with Panda Dome Antivirus plans — the cheaper antivirus plans include the free VPN, which only allows 150 MB of data per day, whereas the most expensive antivirus plan includes the paid VPN, which allows unlimited data.
+If you’re looking for the best antivirus with a VPN, I recommend TotalAV because its VPN and antivirus are significantly better.

 Panda Dome VPN Full Review

-Even though Panda Dome VPN uses Hydra (a secure protocol that obfuscates VPN traffic and uses perfect forward secrecy) and provides free access to a good antivirus (Panda Dome Antivirus), I can’t recommend using this VPN.
-This is because it’s missing a kill switch (without it, your real IP and location are exposed when the VPN disconnects), and it leaks DNS data, which reveals your browsing history.
+Even though Panda Dome VPN uses the Hydra protocol, which is a secure protocol that obfuscates VPN traffic, uses perfect forward secrecy, and provides free access to a good antivirus (Panda Dome Antivirus), it’s missing a kill switch (without it, your real IP and location are exposed when the VPN disconnects), and it leaks DNS data, which reveals your browsing history.

-Panda Dome VPN also doesn’t work with Netflix and Amazon Prime, is missing useful extras like split-tunneling, and provides terrible customer support — other top VPNs like ExpressVPN and Private Internet Access simply provide much better value.
-And if you want a good VPN that’s bundled with an antivirus, check out TotalAV.
+Panda Dome VPN also has limited P2P support, doesn’t offer split-tunneling or an ad blocker on desktop, and provides poor customer support — other top VPNs like ExpressVPN and Private Internet Access simply provide much better value.

 Panda Dome VPN Features